 Workshops and gathering spaces are not therapy groups and they are not intended as a treatment for mental health concerns.
 If you are interested in therapy services, please click here to schedule a consultation with a CAPS counselor.

-Winter 2021 Virtual Programs
+Spring 2022 Virtual Programs

-Coffee Talk: Support and Connect Across Cultures
+Coffee Talk: Connecting and Growing Across Cultures

 - Build self-confidence and ease in intercultural interactions